waferbaby/waferbaby/posts/2001-04-28-part-two-the-arrival.markdown

 ---
-title: part two: the arrival
+title: part two - the arrival
 summary: I recalled our arrival in Melbourne.
 ---